Hamilton Deane: Biography

 Deane was born in New Ross in County Wexford and grew up in Clontarf, a suburb of Dublin.
 His family lived close to the families of both Bram Stoker and Florence Balcombe (Stoker's wife), and his mother had been acquainted with Bram Stoker in her youth.

-Deane entered the theater as a young man, first appearing in 1899 with the Henry Irving Company (Stoker was stage manager for Irving for many years).
+Deane entered the theatre as a young man, first appearing in 1899 with the Henry Irving Company (Stoker was stage manager for Irving for many years).
 Even before he formed his own troupe in the early 1920s, Deane had been thinking about bringing Dracula to the stage.
-Stoker had attempted this in 1897 but the verdict from Irving consigned it to the waste-paper basket.
+Stoker had organised a copyright reading of the novel in 1897 but it had never advanced to a full theatrical production.
 Unable to find a scriptwriter to take on the project, Deane wrote the play himself in a four-week period of inactivity while he was suffering with a severe cold.
 He then contacted Florence Stoker, Bram's widow, and negotiated a deal for the dramatic rights.

 Deane re-imagined Count Dracula as a more urbane and theatrically acceptable character who could plausibly enter London society.
 It was Deane's idea that the count should wear a tuxedo and stand-up collar, and a flowing cape which concealed Dracula while he slipped through a trap-door in the stage floor, giving the impression that he had disappeared.
 Deane also arranged to have a uniformed nurse available at performances, ready to administer smelling salts should anyone faint.